Rudra-Kumar-Dubey/Rudra-Kumar-Dubey/README.md

 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with something
 - 💬 Ask me about anything
-- 📫 How to reach me: you don't need to
+- 📫 How to reach me: you don't need to.
 - ⚡ Fun fact: LIFE IS TOO SHORT.
 -->